slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Arguing as you're right.
 Listening as you're wrong.'*

-HINT: How to talk to people?
+HINT: How to communicate?

 - listen: listening without worrying about what we’re going to say next.
 The best conversationalists are the best listeners.
-- smile.
+Be interested to be interesting, curiosity is king.
+Active listening.
+- smile. the most popular guys smile more than other people and like more other kids.
 - don't ramble.
 - look for external catalysts as hints for stories and questions.
 Understand how to stay tuned in to the conversation by picking up on often-ignored (but crucially important) nonverbal cues.
 Get better asking questions.
 They are more important than answers.
 - talk about your passions instead of accomplishments.
 - don't be stubborn.
 You don't always have to get the last word.
 Make your point and leave it that way.
 Let go.

-> *'Is more productive to say «yes and» instead of «yes but».
+Is more productive to say «yes and» instead of «yes but».
 Get rid of ego and add value.
-Don't judge.'*
+Don't judge.

-> *'Know how to lead a conversation and how to go with the conversational flow.
-Get out of your head and become more situationally aware, always looking for external catalysts.'*

-> *'Never argue with a fool, onlookers may not be able to tell the difference.' -- Mark Twain*

-HINT: How to give a good first impression? some field tactics

-- Treat new aquaintances as old friends.
-Build rapport, cut the BS.
-Speak what's in your mind, sometimes it backfires, but be real.add value -> give positive energy.
-The best way to be highly influential is to be human to everyone you meet.
-- «Rescue people instead of «cold calling».
-Include people to gain allies.
-Become the conduit in your circle — the one who makes sure introductions are made.
-It really is as simple as asking, “Have you met my friend, Johnny?”
-Take that responsibility and welcome strangers into your group, and you’ll help everyone feel like they’re part of the conversation.
-That’s all anyone wants when they’re out – to feel included.
-- be autentic offer good energy, be human, build rapport, listen, humbleness, genuine appreciation
-- the most popular guys smile more than other people and like more other kids. -> be interested to be interesting
-- Curiosity is King
-How to make a good first impression: putting your best foot forward actually reveals the real you. smile, When individuals speak slowly and clearly, they tend to sound more credible than those who speak quickly.Stop Trying To Impress research from Harvard shows people would rather work with a lovable fool than a competent jerk -- even if they won’t admit it:
-- Controlling the impression that you make on others takes a large amount of cognitive bandwidth and everything will appear as fake.
+HINT: Some field tactics.

 - people that need to be saved
-- help the hosters to serve food
+- help the hosters to serve food.
 - go to the bar and meet people there
 - small and open groups
+- Controlling the impression that you make on others takes a large amount of cognitive bandwidth and everything will appear as fake.
 - opening line: "hi, I'm X and I dont know anybody in this party." smart flattery
 - best subjects to discuss: ask stuff outside of their expertise where you can add value, travel, sincere compliments And asking for advice.
 - Want to Be the Most Interesting Person in the Room?
 Learn the Art of Active Listening.
 - The right question is “How do I get them talking about themselves?
 It gives their brain as much pleasure as food or money.
 And when they open up, don’t judge.
 - Seek someone else’s thoughts and opinions without judging them.
 - Mirroring: Repeat the last 1-3 words the person just said as a question.
 (Yes, it’s that simple.)
-- How to be a great listener: active listening.
 - Paraphrasing: Repeat what they just said in your own words.
-- Labeling: Put a name on what they say they’re feeling.
-“Sounds like you’re feeling pressured.
 Emphasize Similarity, we like people who are like us
 - Questions Are Powerful.
 A great question I love is challenges.
 “What kind of challenges did you have at work this week?
 What kind of challenges do you have living in this part of the country?
 What kinds of challenges do you have raising teenagers?”
 Everyone has got challenges.
 It gets people to share what their priorities in life are at that point in time.
-- How to politely end a conversation -> escaping line ( you should go on after 10 or 15 minutes. think about it as exploring.):
+- How to politely end a conversation -> escaping line (you should go on after 10 or 15 minutes. think about it as exploring.):
 "excuse me but i must to talk with somebody that entered the room" "excuse me i have to make a phone call" human sacrifice.. intro him and leave